LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 So, why is everyone switching to laparoscopy?

-We’re talking tiny cuts that heal faster and leave minimal scars.
+• Smaller Incisions: Tiny cuts heal faster and leave minimal scars

-Smaller wounds mean you’ll feel less sore and look better post-op.
+• Less Pain and Scarring: Smaller wounds mean less discomfort and better aesthetics

-Most patients go home the same day or the day after — back to work in a few days!
+• Faster Recovery: Most patients go home the same day or the next — back to routine in a few days

 Risks and Limitations